Last updated: February 1st, 2023

 With experience, I found that it depends not just on the type of bike you ride, but on the terrain and conditions and practical purposes you use it for.

-When your bike does and doesn’t need fenders
+When your bike does & doesn’t need fenders

 If you ride on pavement, then you need fenders to keep yourself clean and to protect your bicycle from grime and dings.
 Even in dry climates, fenders will block spray from run-off or spills, and stop pebbles from damaging your frame.
 Avoid fenders off-road because of the risk of trapping debris against the wheel.
 Most also lack clearance for mud or snow.

-However, mountain bikers should consider a frame guard, which is effectively a miniature fender that mounts to the crown of the fork.
-Its small size and ample clearance avoid these dangers.
+However, mountain bikers should consider a frame guard.
+It’s effectively a miniature fender that mounts to the crown of the fork.
+Its small size and ample clearance avoid those dangers.

 The two ways bicycle fenders help

-There are two major reasons to put fenders on a bike.
-Let’s start with a quick look at what they are and why cyclists care.
+There are two major reasons to put fenders on a bike: to protect yourself and to protect your bike.

 1. Keep you clean and dry